Audio Circuit Diagrams

 Car Alarm Sound Booster Schematic Circuit Diagram

-The alarm activation signal is fed to the circuit through D1.
-When in an idle state, T1’s gate is High and consequently the FET conducts, keeping power FET T2 firmly switched off.
-When the system gets an active low signal, T1 switches off allowing timing capacitor C2 to charge via R2.
-About 15 seconds later, when the voltage across C2 is high enough, T2 starts to conduct, and relay RE1 is energized.
-This, in turn, provides the required path for the ‘lights flashing’ signal to energize RE2 and feed battery power to the car’s horn(s).
-When the alarm system is turned off the activation signal returns to High.
-T1 starts to conduct and rapidly discharges C2 via R3.
-T2 is then cut off and RE1 is de-energized.
-Diode D2 suppresses back EMF from RE1.
+The circuit operates based on the alarm activation signal received through D1.
+In its idle state, T1’s gate remains high, causing the FET to conduct and keeping power FET T2 effectively turned off.
+However, when the system receives an active low signal, T1 switches off, allowing the timing capacitor C2 to charge through R2.
+Approximately 15 seconds later, when the voltage across C2 reaches a certain level, T2 begins to conduct, energizing relay RE1.
+This action provides the necessary path for the ‘lights flashing’ signal to activate RE2, enabling battery power to reach the car’s horn(s).
+Upon deactivation of the alarm system, the activation signal returns to a high state.
+T1 starts to conduct, rapidly discharging C2 through R3, leading to T2 being cut off, and subsequently, RE1 being de-energized.
+Diode D2 serves to suppress the back EMF generated from RE1.

 Tags